-You must complete the Committee Appointment form in "GradPath" once your committee is determined.
-Your dissertation chair and other committee members must be tenured or tenure-track faculty UA members.
-See the Graduate College's website about Dissertation Committee http://grad.arizona.edu/academics/program-requirements/doctor-of-philosophy/dissertation-committee
+You must complete the Doctoral Committee Appointment form in "GradPath" once your committee is determined.
+Your dissertation chair and two other committee members must be members of the graduate faculty at the University of Arizona, however, faculty outside the U of AZ can be added as fourth members or even co-chairs.
+See the Graduate College's website about Dissertation Committee http://grad.arizona.edu/academics/program-requirements/doctor-ofphilosophy/dissertation-committee

-Coordinate a date/time (2 hours) with your committee and reserve the date/time for Rm 407A or Rm420 with the Program Coordinator Sr. The Program Coordinator Sr. will email you the Sociology Proposal Defense form (internal form) prior to the defense.
-After you have successfully defended your proposal submit your signed Dissertation Proposal form to the Program Coordinator Sr. or Manager.
+Coordinate a date/time (2 hours) with your committee and reserve the date/time for Rm 407A or Rm420 with the Program Coordinator or Manager of Administration.
+Oral defenses and exams may occur in person or on Zoom.

+Raquel Fareio will email you the Sociology Proposal Defense form (internal form) prior to the defense.
+After you have successfully defended your proposal submit your signed Dissertation Proposal form to the Program Coordinator or Manager of Administration.
 They will complete a Dissertation Prospectus Proposal form, to report to the Graduate College, that you have satisfied that requirement.